Updated: March 24, 2026

 Do you need a visa for Portugal?

-Whether or not you need a visa will depend on your citizenship.
+Whether you require a visa for Portugal hinges on your citizenship.

 Below you can find the countries whose citizens can enter Portugal visa-free.